ActivitySim/activitysim/HOW_TO_RELEASE.md

     ```

 00. Per project policy, code on the master branch should have been released,
-    but if you are *preparing* a release then the code will be on some other
+    but if you are *preparing* a release then the code should be on the `develop`
     branch.
 Switch to that branch now, and make sure it is synced to the
     version on GitHub:
     ```sh
-    git switch <branchname>
+    git switch develop
     git pull
     ```